We adore Mexico. Just look at how much we’ve written about it!

 There are dozens of direct flights to PV from major and minor cities across the US and Canada.

-But PV is closer for you than Cancun if you live on the west coast.
+So, is it better to go to Cancun or Puerto Vallarta?
+Well, PV is closer to you than Cancun if you live on the West Coast.

 For example, the flying time from L.A. is just over 3 hours.
 (By contrast, it would take you 4 hours and 35 minutes to fly to Cancun.)

-The Puerto Vallarta airport is about 20 minutes from town, so hop a bus, taxi or Uber to get to town (or take a resort-offered transfer).
+The Puerto Vallarta airport is about 20 minutes from town.
+Hop on a bus, taxi or Uber to get to town (or take a resort-offered transfer).

 Cancun is tropical, balmy, humid and full of warm sultry nights.